Skip to content

 • Google Tag Manager Account

-We are going to create one trigger, three variables, and three tags in the Google Tag Manager to integrate the INFOnline Measurement Manager on your website.
-All steps are necessary to integrate the INFOnline Measurement Manager via Google Tag Manager.
-However, the steps may differ depending on how the content is delivered by the customer (mobile or desktop).
-The path shown is the classic implementation of a customer with a mobile as well as a stationary website and with the associated site definition.
+We are going to create one trigger, one variable and three tags in the Google Tag Manager to integrate the INFOnline Measurement Manager (web) on your website.
+All steps are necessary to integrate the INFOnline Measurement Manager (web) via Google Tag Manager.
+The path shown is the classic implementation of a customer with a single website and no differentiation between mobile and desktop / stationary.

 Attention

-To add a lookup table variable for the domain service name of the service platform please click on Variables and then under User-Defined-Variables on New to create a new variable.
+To add a constant variable for the domain service name of the service platform please click on Variables and then under User-Defined-Variables on New to create a new variable.
 On the popup slide top left choose a meaningful name for the variable.
 We recommend to use dsn as name.
 Then click on Choose a variable type to begin setup.
-Please select Lookup Table as Variable type and choose device as Input Variable.
-Add the following rows with the specific domain service name of the service platform (CNAME) for mobile and desktop input and save the setting (see screenshot above for more details).
+Please select Constant as Variable type and the domain service name of the service platform (CNAME) as value and click save.

 Give your tag a meaningful name and then click on Tag Configuration.